 One of the most confusing concepts that we encounter in quantum mechanics is the notion of wave-particle duality.
 The idea emerges when we try to formulate the dynamics of a quantum particle using wave equations that are formulated in classical physics to describe classical wave phenomena [1].
 Amazingly, beyond the expectation of the perception of physical existence in classical physics, the quantum formulation complies with the dual properties of quantum particles.
 Depending on physical settings, a quantum object exhibits both seemingly irreconcilable characters of a physical object defined in classical physics, that is the distinguished character that is associated with a particle and that with a wave.
 How can a single physical object manifest the wave character which can only be formed by a medium which is a collection of physical objects?
 According to Einstein's perception, physics expressed in terms of particles and their mutual interactions should be formulated according to the intrinsic geometric structures of spacetime, similar to the geometric formulation of his general relativity [2].
 This has led to our speculation that quantum particles are extended physical objects which possess the mathematical structure of a three-dimensional differentiable manifold that are embedded in a four-dimensional Euclidean space [3].
 Even with the identification of quantum particles with three-dimensional differentiable manifolds, there still remains the question of how to describe the wave character of these differentiable manifolds.
 A straightforward answer to the posed question is the differentiable manifolds must be solutions of a wave equation so that if quantum particles are identified with these differentiable manifolds then they can manifest wave characteristics.
 In this work we will endeavour to justify this answer by examining wave equations that are used to describe the wave motion of physical objects.
-As illustrations and visualisations, first we discuss the wave motion of a string and a membrane in two and three-dimensional Euclidean spaces respectively and then, most importantly, we will discuss the wave motion of a vibrating solid ball described by a wave equation whose solutions are not considered to describe physical phenomena such as fluids and acoustics but differentiable manifolds embedded in a four-dimensional Euclidean space.
+As illustrations and visualisations, first we discuss the wave motion of a string in Section 2 in two-dimensional Euclidean space and a membrane in Section 3 in threedimensional Euclidean spaces and then, most importantly, in Section 4 we will discuss the wave motion of a vibrating solid ball described by a wave equation whose solutions are not considered to describe physical phenomena such as fluids and acoustics but differentiable manifolds embedded in a four-dimensional Euclidean space.
+In Sections 2 and 3 we show that the curvature of a curve and the Ricci scalar curvature of a surface can be determined by a wavefunction, but we don't have a relationship between the Ricci scalar curvature and a 3D wavefunction therefore as an illustration in Section 5 we recapture how Schrödinger wavefunctions can be used to determine the Ricci scalar curvature.
+Finally, in Section 6 we discuss geometric interactions in which decomposed cells from a CW complex could be associated with forces encountered in physical dynamics.
+In particular we show that all quantum particles can be formed from mass points joined by contact forces which are associated with the decomposition of 0-cells from a CW complex which is identified with a quantum particle.

-2. One-dimensional wave associated with a vibrating string
+2. One-dimensional Wave Associated with a Vibrating String

-Consider the vibration of a string $D = \{0 < x < L\}$ that satisfies the wave equation with the boundary conditions $\psi(0,t) = 0$, $\psi(L,t) = 0$ and initial conditions $\psi(x,0) = f(x)$, $\partial \psi/\partial t(x,0) = g(x)$.
+Consider the vibration of a string $D = \{0 < x < L\}$ that satisfies the wave equation with boundary conditions $\psi(0,t) = 0$, $\psi(L,t) = 0$ and initial conditions $\psi(x,0) = f(x)$, $\partial \psi/\partial t(x,0) = g(x)$.
 Then the general solution to the wave equation given in Equation (1) can be found as [4]

-$$\frac{1}{c^2} \frac{\partial^2 \psi}{\partial t^2} - \frac{\partial^2 \psi}{\partial x^2} = 0 \tag{1}$$ where
+$$\frac{1}{c^2}\frac{\partial^2 \psi}{\partial t^2} - \frac{\partial^2 \psi}{\partial x^2} = 0 \tag{1}$$ where